Transfer Pricing and Intellectual Property

 Mr. C. Kelley, R&D Tax Consultant, Alma CG UK

 Would you like your logo/banner to be displayed here and are you interested in becoming a partner?
-Join us now and you and your business will have exposure during our monthly courses, on our website, in our brochures and through our newsletters.
+Join us now as a partner and your business will have top exposure on our website, in our marketingbrochures and in our newsletters.
 Contact us for more information!

 Are you interested in an in-company training about Transfer Pricing and Intellectual Property?
 Please call us at +31 (0)40 - 246 02 20 or send an e-mail to firstname.lastname@example.org to discuss the attractive possibilities.